Thursday, December 26, 2024

 “Opaque and without justification”

-So, the relevant committee of the Verkhovna Rada at a meeting on June 17 considered the draft law “On the placement, design and construction of power units No. 3 and No. 4 of the Khmelnytsky Nuclear Power Plant” submitted by the Cabinet of Ministers.
+So, at a meeting on June 17, the relevant committee of the Verkhovna Rada considered the draft law “On the placement, design and construction of power units No. 3 and No. 4 of the Khmelnytsky Nuclear Power Plant” submitted by the Cabinet of Ministers.
 Despite the fact that the document was approved, the committee’s conclusions, posted on the Verkhovna Rada website, contain a number of significant reservations.
 The committee’s verdict also contains a reference to the critical comments of the Main Scientific and Expert Directorate of the Verkhovna Rada, which in the explanatory note to the project, although tolerant, points out the shortcomings: “The bill requires a more detailed feasibility study, in particular, updating for 2024 indicators of the order of the Cabinet of Ministers of Ukraine dated July 26, 2018 No. 579-r.
 “On approval of the feasibility study “Construction of power units No. 3, 4 of the Khmelnitsky NPP”, transparency of the use of funds during the completion of power units No. 3 and No. 4 of the Khmelnytsky NPP, as well as the cost characteristics of auxiliary equipment and its delivery to the site to ensure the construction of power units.”

 So, officials did not even bother to develop a feasibility study, but used old documentation prepared by Energoatom back in 2018.

 The deputy cited impressive figures from the information sheet prepared by the Ministry of Finance for the said meeting.
-So, based on the results of its activities in 2022, Energoatom received losses of UAH 6.75 billion, and for 2023 – by UAH 8.9 billion.
-“As of January 1, 2024, the uncovered loss of NNEGC Energoatom is UAH 200.8 billion, and the debt on loans is UAH 42.5 billion; to the State Enterprise “Guaranteed Buyer” for the service of ensuring the availability of electricity for household consumers is about UAH 20 billion .
+So, based on the results of operations in 2022, Energoatom received losses of UAH 6.75 billion, and for 2023 - by UAH 8.9 billion.
+“As of January 1, 2024, the uncovered loss of NNEGC Energoatom is UAH 200.8 billion, and the debt on loans is UAH 42.5 billion; to the Guaranteed Buyer State Enterprise for the service of ensuring the availability of electricity for household consumers is about UAH 20 billion .
 Consequently, there are risks regarding the financial support of construction,” the Ministry of Finance document says.

 Zhupanin recalled that Energoatom plans to purchase two reactors from Bulgaria “supposedly for only 650 million euros,” but “we do not know the final price at which these reactors can be sold to us; it is likely that the seller will begin to raise the price.”
 No one can really know the cost of the deal with the Bulgarians, the deputy emphasizes.

 It should be said that the bill is mercilessly criticized by authoritative experts, in particular, Nikolai Steinberg, who at one time was the chairman of the State Committee of Ukraine on Nuclear and Radiation Safety and Deputy Minister of Fuel and Energy.
-Yuriy Kostenko, ex-Minister of Environmental Protection and Nuclear Safety of Ukraine, also spoke in Glavkom with a sharply critical article.
+Yuriy Kostenko, ex-Minister of Environmental Protection and Nuclear Safety of Ukraine, also spoke in the Glavkom with a sharply critical article.

 Rosatom junk?
 Experts' arguments

-Almost 20 years have passed since the government adopted the first resolution “On preparatory measures for the construction of new KhNPP power units” in 2005.
+Almost 20 years have passed since the government adopted the first decree “On preparatory measures for the construction of new KhNPP power units” in 2005.
 Since then, the financial wheel has started spinning - hundreds of millions of hryvnias were spent annually on preparatory work, but the result was zero.
-"Why so long?
+“Why so long?
 Why to no avail?
-Has anyone analyzed why everything failed?” – asks Nikolai Steinberg in a note on Facebook – It is necessary to clarify some points that people’s deputies should take into account so that the project prepared by the government becomes an effective law, and not a piece of paper sent to the archive, because this is not the first law on the construction of blocks No. 3 and No. 4 at KhNPP.”
+Has anyone analyzed why everything failed?” - asks Nikolai Steinberg in a note on Facebook - It is necessary to clarify some points that people’s deputies should take into account so that the project prepared by the government becomes an effective law, and not a piece of paper sent to the archive, because this is not the first law on the construction of blocks No. 3 and No. 4 at KhNPP."

 The expert considers it unacceptable to build nuclear power units using VVER-1000, a pressurized water power reactor that was designed in the late 60s of the last century.
 “This reactor installation belongs to the second generation of nuclear power reactors.
 Today, generation 3+ nuclear installations are being implemented all over the world...
 Modern units use more advanced reactor installations, equipped with fundamentally new safety systems, which also take into account the experience of the accident at the Fukushima nuclear power plant.
-The technology renewal cycle today is measured in years, not decades and, especially, not centuries,” Steinberg emphasizes.
+The cycle of technology renewal today is measured in years, not decades and, especially, not centuries,” Steinberg emphasizes.

 “VVER technology, which is used in the construction of power units, is not a purely Russian technology, since it was developed during the existence of the USSR.
 A large number of Ukrainian scientists and nuclear scientists were involved in its development.
-Taking this into account, our state is capable of not only independently operating the relevant power units, but also building them,” the minister responded to the Glavkom’s request.
+Taking this into account, our state is capable of not only independently operating the relevant power units, but also building them,” the minister responded to the Commander-in-Chief’s request.

 Industry experts consider the position of the head of the Ministry of Energy unconvincing.
 They argue: without the participation of Rosatom, it is almost impossible to complete the construction of nuclear power units in Ukraine - only the Russian monopolist has all the design documentation.
-In particular, the former first vice-president of Energoatom, laureate of the State Prize in the field of science and technology, Alexander Shavlakov, recently spoke about this in an interview with Glavkom.
+In particular, the former first vice-president of Energoatom, laureate of the State Prize in the field of science and technology, Alexander Shavlakov, recently spoke about this in an interview with the Commander-in-Chief.

 Let us recall that after the annexation of Crimea, the 2012 law on the completion of power units at the Khmelnitsky NPP using Russian nuclear units, as well as the corresponding intergovernmental agreement with Russia, was annulled by the Verkhovna Rada.